Jonalogy/learn_functional_js/README.md

 # learn_functional_js
 A repo to learn functional paradigm with javascript

+To be continued